Dalit History Month: Significance

 Dalits are discriminated against because of their caste, despite such discrimination being illegal in India.
 Ignorance and absence of Dalits in Indian history by mainstream authors is discussed during Dalit History Month.
 Citizens engage in discussions and reflections on the issues faced by Dalits during this observance.
 The observance honors figures such as Babasaheb Ambedkar; one of the architects of modern India, whose birth anniversary falls in April—alongside Ramabai Ambedkar, Buddha, Savitribai Phule, Jyotiba Phule, Periyar, Kanshi Ram, freedom fighters Birsa Munda and Uda Devi, Phoolan Devi, Babytai Kamble, Shahuji Maharaj, Fatima Sheikh, Grace Banu, and many others.

 In 2022, Canada's British Columbia province has recognised April as Dalit History Month.

 In March 2024, the city of Burlington in Ontario Province, Canada, declared April as Dalit History Month and 14 April as Dr. B.R.
 Ambedkar Day of Equity.
+Recent research shows, even though Dalits try to promote their history on social media, the social media platforms often reinforce rather than dismantle historical caste inequalities.